RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-postgresql/README.md

 ## Regions and Availability Zones

-Based on [AWS Documentation][22], a `Region`, also known as a `Network Border` is a physical location around the world where *AWS* operates data centers.</br>
+Based on [AWS Documentation][22], a `Region`, also known as a `Network Border` is a physical location around the world where *AWS* operates data centers.
 An `Availability Zone` is a group of one or more data centers with redundant power, networking, and connectivity in a `Region`.

 > Each AWS Region consists of multiple, isolated, and physically separate AZs within a geographic area.

-The managed services of *AWS* used for this procedure, i.e. *RDS* for hosting the *PostgreSQL* database and *ELB* for load balancing the requests for *RHSSO*, requires a minimum of **two** availability zones in the same region.</br>
+The managed services of *AWS* used in this procedure, i.e. *RDS* for hosting the *PostgreSQL* database and *ELB* for load balancing the requests for *RHSSO*, requires a minimum of **two** availability zones in the same region.</br>
 For this procedure, you'll be using `us-east-1` as the region, and `us-east-1a` and `us-east-1b` as the availability zones.

 ## Instance Types and Classes

-For the manages *PostgreSQL RDS Instance*, you can use one of the instance classes listed [here][19], `db.t2.micro` was used for this runbook creation.
+For the managed *PostgreSQL RDS Instance*, you can use one of the instance classes listed [here][19],</br>
+`db.t2.micro` was used for this runbook creation.

-For the various *EC2 Instances*, you can use one of the instance types listed [here][14], `t2.medium` was used for this runbook creation.
+For the various *EC2 Instances*, you can use one of the instance types listed [here][14],</br>
+`t2.medium` was used for this runbook creation.

 > Please note that *JBoss* requires a minimum of 2 vCPUs and 2 GiB memory.